 1. Water, toilets and hygiene save lives

 Extreme poverty cannot end until clean water, toilets and hygiene are a normal part of daily life for everyone, everywhere.
-Yet 785 million people live without clean water close to home, and 2 billion don't have a decent toilet of their own.
+Yet 2.2 billion people live without clean water close to home, and 3.6 billion don't have a decent toilet.

 Women in particular waste precious time walking long distances to collect dirty water.
-Girls drop out of school because there are no private toilets to manage their periods.
+Girls drop out of school because they miss so many lessons collecting water and then, when they hit puberty, have to miss more school because there are no private toilets to manage their periods.
 And approximately 310,000 children per year do not live to see their fifth birthday because of diarrheal diseases caused by dirty water and poor sanitation.

 We may be called WaterAid, but our focus is resolutely on all three essentials: clean water, improved sanitation and proper hygiene.